-When the Knights handed Rhodes over to the Turks in 1522, Turkish and (much later) Greek families began living in the big house.
-They had different origins, oponent religions and bitter memories didn't stop them from living in harmony under the same roof and raising their children together.
+When the Knights handed Rhodes over to the Turks in 1522, Turkish and (much later) Greek and Jewish families began sharing the big house.
+Their different origins, contrasting religions and bitter memories didn't stop them from living in harmony under the same roof and raising their children together.

-We named the rooms and areas of the hotel after people who used to live in the house.
-Gülbin, Katina, Deniz, Irene, Orhan, Nil, Loxandra.
+We named the suites and other areas of the hotel after people who lived in the house: Gülbin, Katina, Deniz, Irini, Orhan, Michalis, Nil, Loxandra.

 The house will always be theirs.
-We gave it a new life and look after it, making sure it continues to provide serenity and warmth to those who choose to stay there.
+We just gave it a new life and look after it